sjkaiser18/Phone_Book_Validation/README.md

 # Phone_Book_Validation

+Github Repository can be found [here](https://github.com/sjkaiser18/Phone_Book_Validation) </br>
-This program is a Phone Book Listinng, where a user inputs their name and phone number.
+This program is a Phone Book Listing, where a user inputs their name and phone number.
 There are certain restrictions on what is considered a valid or invalid name or number.
 If the user's number is invalid, it will not be added to the list and the user will be asked to replace the incorrect value.

 #Compilation
 For this program, I created the program in CLion and tested using Github actions; however, these should not be required for compiling.